Aviva Equity Release & Lifetime Mortgage Review in 2024

 What Are Aviva’s Qualification Criteria?

-Aviva’s qualification criteria are based on your age, property value and property type.
+Aviva’s qualification criteria are based on your age, and your property’s value, type, and location.19

-To qualify for an Aviva lifetime mortgage, you need to meet these minimum requirements:
+To qualify for an Aviva lifetime mortgage, you need to:

-- Your property cannot be unoccupied for more than six months at a time.
+- Ensure your property is not unoccupied for more than six months.

-- Have a minimum mortgage left or no mortgage at all.
+- Have a small remaining mortgage (or no mortgage).

 What Are Aviva’s Equity Release Interest Rates?

 Aviva’s equity release interest rates 5.20% to 6.30% APR*.

 View the latest equity release rates here.

 *While we regularly review our rates, these may have changed since our last update.